timsearle/Euclid/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/niceagency/LocationMonitor) [![GitHub version](https://badge.fury.io/gh/timsearle%2Feuclid.svg)](https://badge.fury.io/gh/timsearle%2Feuclid)

-#### Supports Swift 4
+#### Supports Swift 4.2

-Euclid is a cross-platform utility class written in Swift that provides convenience methods allowing the  user to perform Great-Circle mathematics with ease.
+Euclid is a cross-platform (iOS, macOS, tvOS, watchOS) utility class written in Swift that provides convenience methods allowing the  user to perform Great-Circle mathematics with ease.

-* iOS
-* macOS
-* tvOS
-* watchOS

 ## Features
 ___

-* Distance between two given coordinates
+* Calculates the distance between two given coordinates
-* Initial bearing given source and destination coordinates
+* Calculates the initial bearing when given source and destination coordinates
-* `toRadians()` and `toDegrees()` helper methods
+* Includes `toRadians()` and `toDegrees()` helper methods as extensions on `CLLocationDegrees`
-* Destination coordinate given a start coordiante, distance and bearing
+* When given a start coordinate, bearing and distance to travel a destination coordinate is calculated
-* Supports bearings in the range -180 - 180 degrees and bearings in a compass range of 0 - 360 degrees.
+* Supports bearings in the range -180 to 180 degrees and bearings in a compass range of 0 to 360 degrees
 * 100% unit test coverage

 ##### System requirements

-+ iOS 9.0+
++ Deployment target of iOS 9.0+ / macOS 10.11+ / tvOS 10.1+ / watchOS 3.1+
-+ Xcode 8.0+
++ Xcode 9.0+
-+ Swift 3.0+
++ Swift 4.2+

 ## Usage
 ___

 ###  Euclid

+The key Great-Circle method provided by the library is `destination` and this is accessible as a static func on the `Euclid` class.

 ``` Swift
 public static func destination(start: CLLocationCoordinate2D, distance: CLLocationDistance, bearing: Bearing) -> CLLocationCoordinate2D { } // Destionation coordinate given start, distance and bearing